 graded, however the lowest grade of the 5 will not count

 towards your final grade.
-The problem sets will be posted on-line here.
+The problem sets will be posted, uploaded and graded through the Canvas page.
 To encourage you to meet and know your colleagues, one problem in each set will have a group solution, meaning that each group submits a single common solution and all students in the group receive the same mark for that problem.
 The remaining problems should be solved and submitted individually, and will be marked as such.
 I will select different groupings for the 5 assignments so that you get to meet and work with as many other students as possible.

 Both the group and the individual solutions

 should be neatly written, with problems in the order assigned.
 Use a scanning app such as Genius Scan to make to produce a good quality pdf file, which should be uploaded through the Canvas PHYS502 website before the deadline (end of the lecture on due date).
 The solutions will be